micahman33/excalidraw/PRESENTATION_MODE.md

 - **Frame-based slides**: Each frame on the canvas becomes a presentation slide
 - **Smooth transitions**: Automatic scrolling and zooming between frames
-- **Keyboard navigation**: Arrow keys, Space, and Escape for navigation
+- **Keyboard navigation**: Arrow keys (Left/Right) for navigation, Escape to exit
 - **Visual indicators**: Active frame highlighting and dimming of non-active frames
+- **Presentation Frame Tool**: Create frames with optimized 2:1 aspect ratio for full-screen presentations
+- **Custom frame ordering**: Drag-and-drop reordering with persistent custom order
+- **Frame thumbnails**: Visual previews of frames in the sidebar
 - **URL sharing**: Share links that automatically start in presentation mode
 - **UI controls**: Sidebar panel and overlay controls for presentation management